Introduction

 The Ballad of Buster Scruggs

-I loved this short film !
-So moving !
+I liked this short film, very moving !
 I’m just being picky on lighting.

 “The water was lit with 10K Fresnel lamps.
 There were two per side making eight in all.
 It was a very tricky rig because it had to be quite high, so as to not be in shot, and the lamps had to have the right angle to reflect and spill across the wall as they do.
 I was originally expecting that I could do this effect without lighting the water so much.”